5/1/2025

 Host, LifeSci Advisors

-Thank you, Operator.
-Good morning, everyone.
-Presenting on today's call will be X4's Chief Executive Officer, Dr. Paula Reagan, and Chief Financial Officer, Adam Mostafa.
-Following prepared remarks by each, we will open the call to your questions and will be joined by Chief Commercial Officer, Mark Baldry, and Chief Medical Officer, Dr. Christoph Arbit-Anglos.
+Thank you, operator, and good morning, everyone.
+Presenting on today's call will be X-Force Chief Executive Officer, Dr. Paula Reagan, and Chief Financial Officer, Adam Mostafa.
+Following prepared remarks by each, we will open the call to your questions, and we'll be joined by Chief Commercial Officer, Mark Baldry, and Chief Medical Officer, Dr. Christoph Arbit Engels.
 As a reminder, on today's call, the company will be making forward-looking statements regarding regulatory and product development plans.
 These statements are subject to risks and uncertainties that may cause actual results to differ from those forecasted.
 A description of these risks can be found in X4's most recent filings with the SEC, including last year's Form 10-K and this past quarter's Form 10-Q, which is expected to be filed after market close today.
-Please note that the X4 Investor Deck was updated this morning on the company website to include slides detailing some of the data analyses mentioned in this morning's press release and on this call today.
-I'd now like to turn the call over to X4's President and CEO, Dr. Paula Reagan.
+Please note, that the X4 investor deck was updated this morning on the company website to include slides detailing some of the data analyses mentioned in this morning's press release and on this call today.
+I'd now like to turn the call over to X4's president and CEO, Dr. Paula Regan.
 Paula?

 speaker